yhayat1/python-labs/Cloud-Automation/AWS/LAB07-DynamoDB-Table-Automation/README.md

 ## ✍️ Your Task

-The script `dynamodb_script.py` contains skeleton functions with TODOs that you need to implement:
+Open the `dynamodb_script.py` file and complete all the TODOs to implement a comprehensive DynamoDB automation script:

+1. In the `create_table()` function:
+   - Create a boto3 DynamoDB client
-1. Complete the `create_table()` function to create a DynamoDB table with a partition key
+   - Set up a table with 'username' as the partition key (string type)
-2. Implement `wait_for_table_creation()` to poll the table status until it becomes active
+   - Configure provisioned throughput (5 read/write capacity units)
+   - Add appropriate tagging
+   - Implement error handling for existing tables

+2. In the `wait_for_table_creation()` function:
+   - Create a polling mechanism to check table status
+   - Handle the transition to ACTIVE state
+   - Implement timeout logic

-3. Code the `list_tables()` function to list all DynamoDB tables in your account
+3. In the `list_tables()` function:
+   - List all DynamoDB tables in your account
+   - Format and display the results

+4. In the `insert_item()` function:
+   - Convert Python types to DynamoDB format
-4. Fill in the `insert_item()` function to add an item to the table
+   - Insert an item into the table
+   - Implement proper error handling

+5. In the `get_item()` function:
+   - Format the key for DynamoDB
-5. Complete the `get_item()` function to retrieve an item based on its key
+   - Retrieve an item using the key
+   - Convert the response back to Python types
+   - Handle the case when an item is not found

+6. In the `delete_table()` function:
-6. Implement `delete_table()` to remove a DynamoDB table
+   - Implement table deletion functionality
+   - Handle errors appropriately

+The main function is already implemented to call your functions in sequence.

 ---

 ## 🧪 Validation Checklist

+✅ Successfully create a DynamoDB table with the correct configuration
-✅ Run the script to test your implementation:
+✅ Wait for the table to become active before proceeding
+✅ List all tables in your account and confirm your new table exists
+✅ Insert a sample item with the correct attribute types
+✅ Retrieve the item and verify all attributes match what was inserted
+✅ Delete the table when running with --cleanup flag
+✅ Handle all error conditions gracefully
+✅ Script runs without errors:
 ```bash
 python dynamodb_script.py
 ```

-✅ The script should:
-- Create a DynamoDB table named 'DevOpsUsers' (default)
-- Wait for the table to become active
-- List all tables in your account
-- Insert a sample item
-- Retrieve the item from the table

 ✅ Try running with custom parameters:
 ```bash